robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-1-ect-strand-overview.md

 By the end of this module you will have an evidence-informed understanding of:

 - the link between effective instruction and pupil learning
-- the elements of explicit instruction and the ‘I-We-You' model as a useful way of approaching this
+- the elements of explicit instruction and the ‘I-We-You’ model as a useful way of approaching this
 - how instruction can support more effective pupil thinking

 This programme has been designed to ensure that teachers develop a holistic understanding of effective teaching so, while the Instruction module is mostly about instruction, it also incorporates insights from Behaviour and Subject, as these are also important to support pupil learning.
 When we say ‘instruction’ we mean the combination of teaching and learning, rather than just teacher input.
 We therefore define instruction as “any activity that is intended to create learning” (Wiliam & Black, 2009).